Illumina/manta/src/markdown/mantaUserGuide.md

 a possible breakend location.

 Manta requires input sequencing reads to be mapped by an external tool and provided as input in BAM format.
+Each input BAM file must be coordinate sorted and indexed to produce a`samtools`-style index in a file named to match the input BAM file with an additional '.bai' extension.

-At configuration time, at least one BAM file must be provided for the normal sample.
-A matched tumor sample can optionally be provided as well.
+At configuration time, at least one BAM file must be provided for the normal or tumor sample.
+A matched tumor-normal sample pair can be provided as well.
 If multiple input files are provided for the normal or tumor sample, these are merged and treated as a single normal or tumor sample.

 The following limitations exist on the input BAM files provided to
 Manta: